arj060892/CoffeeMachine/README.md

 #Project Architecture
-The application follows **clean architecture** Following the buidling blocks of projects:
+The application follows **clean architecture** Following are the buidling blocks of projects:
-- Core
+- Core : have all the business logic and application interaction
-- Test
+- Test : Covers the related test cases for the business logic